SebTechDevelopment/Magento-Blog-Module/README.md

 ## Features

 - Still in BETA.
 Found a bug or need support?
 Create an issue.
-- Creating, Deleting, Updating of Blogs.
+- Creating, Deleting, Updating, Viewing of Blogs.
 - Individual Blogs can be enabled/disabled.
 - Full support the Magento Page Builder.
 - Toggle to put link in menu and/or footer-menu.